eltus/eltus-website/README.md

-# This is a test website created for experimenting with HTML CSS and JavaScript please read every info
+# Welcome to Eltus' official website!
+Please read every info on how to install the source code!

 ## how to install
-**1.** open your web browser and go to this link and copy the code and create files for the code: [Repository](https://github.com/eltus/test-website)
+**1.** open your web browser and go to this link and copy the code and create files for the code: [Repository](https://github.com/eltus/eltus-website)

 **2.** install vscode and install the recommended extensions: